THE GIFT OF AN OPPORTUNITY

 Paul’s reason for stressing ascribed righteousness, in the early chapters of the Book of Romans, is essential to a correct understanding of these passages.
 Paul was resisting the teachings of the Judaizers (Romans 7:1) who were insisting that the Christian converts keep the Law and ordinances of Moses.

-Now to him that worketh is the reward not reckoned of grace, but of debt.
+Now to him who works, the wages are not counted as grace but as debt.
 (Romans 4:4)

 It was not “belief” that brought righteousness to Abraham, but obedience to God.
 God required belief at this point, and so Abraham’s belief brought righteousness.
 When God required that Abraham sacrifice Isaac, it was Abraham’s obedience that brought righteousness as well as a great inheritance.